solana-labs/solana/docs/src/proposals/scrambled-tx.md

 Any temporal market imbalance should be corrected strictly on the grounds of a fair game, basically the golden first-come-first-served rule (with optional bidding for priority).

-This means this proposal doesn't try to mitigate one of MEV types: back-running.
+Note that this proposal doesn't fully mitigate one of MEV types, unlike all other fully-neutralized types: back-running.
+Back-running can be exercised while the golden rule is strictly and fairly enforced.

 ### Summary of Proposed Solution